ConduitIO/tools/connector-sdk-0.13-migrator/README.md

-# specgen_connector_migrator
+# Connector SDK 0.13 migrator

-`specgen_connector_migrator` is a tool that migrates connectors written with Connector SDK v0.12 and before to v0.13 and using `specgen`.
+`connector-sdk-0.13-migrator` is a tool that migrates connectors written with Connector SDK `v0.12` and before to `v0.13` and using `conn-sdk-cli`.

 ## Example usage